快速導覽

 Hong Kong Ocean Park

 If this is your first time coming to Hong Kong, you may not know which one you should go to between Hong Kong Ocean Park and Hong Kong Disneyland.
-To put it simply, if you like Disneyland’s cartoon characters, Hong Kong Disneyland is an attraction worth visiting.
-However, if you have never seen giant pandas or an aquarium, Hong Kong Ocean Park will be worth a visit.
+To put it simply, if you like cartoon characters in Disneyland, of course you must go to Hong Kong Disneyland.
+However, if you want to experience the most exciting roller coaster and at the same time enjoy a large aquarium, Hong Kong Ocean Park will be more suitable for you.

 Accommodation near Ocean Park Hong Kong: The Fullerton Ocean Park Hotel Hong Kong,Hong Kong Ocean Park Marriott Hotel